One might wonder why she would have given him her phone number.

 By contrast, Wyoming -- in the Mountain time zone, so that the polls stayed open an additional two hours while we here in Georgia were already counting -- settled its races long ago.
 There's something to be said for being the least populous state.
 There was a Speaker squeaker when the count initially showed the next state House Speaker-to-be losing to his sole opponent, a Libertarian, but absentee ballots saved him and he won by a few dozen votes.
 It wasn't even midnight yet out there.

-Update: The Speaker-to-Be, isn't.
-The expected-to-be-outgoing Speaker sought and won a second term, which isn't the normal way in Wyoming.
+Update: The Wyoming Speaker-to-Be, isn't.
+The expected-to-be-outgoing Speaker sought and won a second term, which isn't the normal way out there.
 Maybe the would-be successor's near-loss on Election Night had an impact on the incumbent's decision and that of the caucus?

 © Wednesday, November 7, 2018 McGehee